Chuck Liddell: Liddell vs. Franklin

 It was later announced that Liddell would be coaching against fierce rival Tito Ortiz on the 11th season of The Ultimate Fighter, with the two of them fighting each other on June 12, 2010, at UFC 115.
 However, in March, it was rumored that Ortiz had pulled out for unknown reasons and would be replaced by former UFC middleweight champion Rich Franklin.
 This was denied by UFC president Dana White.

 On April 7, 2010, White confirmed that Liddell vs. Ortiz 3 would be the main event for the card.
 However, on April 12, 2010, the main event was changed to Liddell vs. Rich Franklin.

-On June 12, 2010, Liddell faced Franklin at UFC 115 in Vancouver, British Columbia, Canada.
+On June 12, 2010, Liddell faced Franklin at UFC 115 in Vancouver, Canada.
 Franklin connected with a counter right hook, knocking Liddell unconscious with five seconds remaining in the first round.
 Earlier in the fight, Franklin had broken his arm blocking a body kick from Liddell.
 Only a few hours after the match, UFC President Dana White declared that Chuck Liddell would not fight in the UFC ever again.